Archaeology and Anthropology Undergraduate

 • Budget of anticipated costs and total amount requested.

-• For summer research projects that are not part of a field school experience, a separateletter of reference is required from the faculty or graduate student mentor who will besupervising the student.
+• OR, for summer research projects that are not part of a field school, a separate letter of reference from the faculty or graduate student mentor who will be supervising.

 Students are encouraged to seek additional sources of funding.
 At Pitt these include the Nationality Rooms scholarship, Honors College research fellowships, the Musante fellowship (for students pursuing the CLAS certificate), SURA research awards, etc. External sources include the Jane C. Waldbaum scholarship among others; see the list at the Institute for Field Research.